craigparry/Scrabble/ReadMe.md

 bag runs out and the computer player has no move and the human player passes their turn.
 Adding the remaining tiles scores to the other players tray if a player plays all of their tiles and subtract that value from the score of the player who had tiles remaining on their tray.

+set up the new game button to work.

+just ran out of time on some of these, midterms kept me busy

 io stream to read in frequencies or letter values